 Where to Uphill?

 To minimize uphill and downhill traffic conflicts and maximize the natural joys of winter travel in the Maine outdoors, Saddleback has its very own dedicated uphill route.
 Outlined in yellow on the trail map, this single track trail departs from the base lodge and maneuvers through the wooded terrain on the western slopes of Saddleback.
 It leads to the top of the Kenebago chair to reach our most advance terrain while also giving travelers the option to dip out early, lower on the mountain, if you so choose.

 Where to Rent Gear?

 The Saddleback Rental Shop carries complete uphill alpine and split board setup rentals.
 A basic alpine touring set up includes: skis or a split board, boots, bindings, a pair of skins sized to the skis, adjustable length ski poles.

 How Much Are Uphill Passes?

-Passes will be $15 for a day pass or $135 for an uphill-only season pass.
+Passes will be $15 for a day pass.
+You can purchase a day pass here.
 If you are a season passholder, uphill access is included.